 Edison, his ATTORNEY, and Tesla are having a heated meeting several months later.
-Tesla sits in the usual chair before Edison's desk.
+Tesla sits in the usual chair before Edison's desk holding a generator schemata.
 The attorney sits on the couch.

-... but unfortunately, you still don't understand our American humor, Mr. Tesla.
+.. but unfortunately, you still don't understand our American humor, Mr. Tesla.

-(waving a schemata)

-I wagered you \$50,000 I could redesign these generators so they

-wouldn't catch fire.
-You said I
+(waving the schemata) You wagered me \$50,000 I could not re-design these generators so they wouldn't catch fire.
+I did as you asked.

-was dreaming and took the bet.